 Truly, Liempo is like a blockbuster movie that, when served, almost everyone wants it.
 Glad to say, with the information loaded in this blog, you can become an excellent director wannabe of this movie.
 All you need is a creative mind and a skillful hand in coming up with the right mix and match of flavors to make your grilled pork belly meat an outstanding feat.

-Therefore, there is no reason why you can’t treat your family in the next boodle fight.
-Try this recipe(with steps instruction) and master how to grill Liempo.
+Therefore, there is no reason why you can't treat your family in the next boodle fight.
+Try this recipe(with steps instructions) and master how to grill Liempo.
 Once you master this, you can’t imagine how your friends will reply to your newfound cooking skill.
 Be proud to make a Filipino culinary masterpiece and reply now to your friend that you’ll make the extra celebration memorable with your awesome Liempo.

 For more delicious recipe, visit Eat Like Pinoy!

 - 1 lb Pork belly cut into strips

 - ¼ teaspoon Salt